Wall Street Week Ahead: Small caps join market rally but pandemic could derail them | MarketScreener

 Progression in stimulus talks and the number of coronavirus case counts will likely dictate the path of small cap stocks in the weeks ahead because Biden would not take office for another two months, said Esty Dwek, head of global market strategy at Natixis Investment Managers.

-Biden is not going to want to "spend political capital trying to lock down the country or try to get people to follow a national mask mandate which would be extremely difficult to implement," she said, making the risk of broad economic lockdowns "minimal".
+Biden is not going to want to "spend political capital trying to lock down the country or try to get people to follow a national mask mandate which would be extremely difficult to implement," she said, making the risk of broad economic lockdowns "minimal."

 Small-caps may begin to outperform again in 2021 as new case counts decline and vaccines and other treatments become available, she said.